Hindsight, as the old cliche' goes, is 20/20.

 Why he belongs: Smith's statistics set him apart from other area quarterbacks and he said he is looking to build on those numbers after spending the summer working on his footwork and speed.

-I think Smith was more than a little disapointed in Hardaway's 6-4 season, but his stats were phenomenal.
+In hindsight: I think Smith was more than a little disapointed in Hardaway's 6-4 season, but his stats were phenomenal.
 Smith, who went on to sign with Louisville, threw for 1,800 yards and 14 TDs while rushing for 227 yards and four TDs.
 This is another one I was on the fence about last year as I hadn't seen much of Smith.
 His 2008 stats were huge and a couple of coaches really swore he would lead Hardaway deep, deep into the playoffs in 2009, so I went with it.
 I definitely made a good choice on this one.

 Position: Tight end